Skip to content Skip to footer

 ABANA

-After her intense "Person to person" encounter with Jesus Christ in her artist's cellar in Paris, Brigitte May flew from Mont Sainte-Geneviève to Mount Lebanon to become a hermit.
+After her stunning "Person to Person" encounter with Jesus Christ in her artist’s studio in Paris, Brigitte May flew from Mount Sainte-Geneviève to Mount Lebanon to become a hermit..

-She was followed by Laurence Delacroix, who, after hearing her testimony, discovered the living Christ Jesus.
-Both realized that they shared the same wound and the same existential quest...
-From this arose the founding light of the Abana laure, which has become a place of reconciliation and peace in the Diocese of Batroun in Lebanon.
-This book takes us, heart pounding, in the footsteps of these two hermit apostles journeying toward an unlimited Love.
+She is followed by Laurence Delacroix who, after listening to her testimony, discovers the living Christ Jesus.
+The two of them then realize that they share the same wound and the same existential quest...
+From this moment, the founding light of the Abana laura will emerge, now a place of reconciliation and peace in the Diocese of Batroun in Lebanon.
+This book takes us, with a beating heart, on the footsteps of these two apostolic hermits as they journey toward a boundless Love.

-AUTHOR: Mother Brigitte May is the founder of the Abana laure located in the village of Toula in northern Lebanon.
+Mother Brigitte May is the founder of the Abana laura, located in the village of Toula, in northern Lebanon.
 She is assisted by Sister Laurence Delacroix, co-founder.
-Both are French and have been living in Lebanon for thirty-three and sixteen years respectively.
+Both are French and have been living in Lebanon for thirty-three years and sixteen years, respectively.

 Our Father Diocese of Batroun, Toula – North Lebanon.
 All rights reserved.